sigcsets/sigcse2016/authors/pre-symposiumevents.md

 * We will respond by {{subnotification}} to let you know if we can accommodate your event.
 More information will be provided at that time to help you with your event.

 * The information you provide on the request form will be posted on the SIGCSE {{site.data.main.year}} website.
 SIGCSE will bill you for your room and any extra fees associated with AV or room set up.

-* You are responsible for managing registration (is this true?) and attendee fee collection for your event.
-The SIGCSE planning committee does not handle registration and fee collection f for pre-conference and affiliated events.
+* You are responsible for managing registration and attendee fee collection for your event.
+The SIGCSE planning committee does not handle registration and fee collection for pre-conference and affiliated events.

 * You will receive information regarding whom to contact to make separate arrangements for food and beverages.
 The SIGCSE planning committee does not handle food and beverage orders for pre-conference and affiliated events.